 French pharmacies are magical places where the pharmacists dispense medicine, give shots, recommend everything from cold cures to beauty products, and give plenty of thoughtful skincare advice.
 When we moved back to California from Paris two years ago, I brought my favorite French pharmacy products home with me.
 Eventually, they ran out, because these are products that I use to the last drop.

 Fortunately, almost all of these French beauty products are available in the US.
-Below, you’ll find the French beauty brands I use every day, from the iconic, lightweight, delicious-smelling oil every Parisienne has in her cabinet to a “no-Botox” splurge that fills fine lines and wrinkles like a dream.
+Below, you’ll find the French beauty brands I use every day, from the iconic, lightweight, delicious-smelling oil every Parisienne has in her cabinet to the perfect serum to a “no-Botox” splurge that fills fine lines and wrinkles like a dream.

 I was delighted to discover Nuxe oil on my first trip to my neighborhood pharmacy in Paris.
 This light, delicious-smelling, inexpensive oil can be used on hair, skin, and cuticles.
 Reader, I will never go back to moroccan argon oil!
 Nuxe oil is a beauty miracle, a sweet-smelling multi-tasker that is a delight to the senses.